joelmlevin/false-positive-diagnostics/readme.md

 Joel Levin
 April 12, 2020

-This version: 2020-04-13 09:13:56.
-You can contact Joel at <joelmlevin@gmail.com>.

 ## Description

 This is a script to evaluate the false positive rate of a statistical test.
 In its current form, it is designed for experimental tests, but it can be easily adapted to evaluate any test.
-The motivation to conduct this test came from [this working paper](https://psyarxiv.com/cyv6d/) by Ryan, Evers, & Moore (2018).
+The motivation to conduct this test came from [this paper](https://doi.org/10.1525/collabra.27242) by Ryan, Evers, & Moore (2021).
 I used this stimulation to estimate the false positive rate of a poisson regression,as suggested by Ryan et al., but it can be used to evaluate any test.